 DON'T forget to follow up immediately with your thank you notes (or emails) to each interviewer.

-Now that you're armed with these job interview dos and dont's, go forward and rock your interview.
+Now that you're armed with these job interview do's and dont's, go forward and rock your interview.
 And know that LiveCareer can help you form answers to some of the most common interview questions you can expect in an interview situation.
-Also find guidance on how to write a resume and how to write a cover letter (should you get stuck on customizing either document to a particular job advertisement).